yuntaozhu/shape-creator-tutorial/README.md

 If you found this tool useful, feel free to buy me a coffee.

-My name is Alan, and I enjoy building open source software for art, animation, games, and more.
+My name is Alan, and I enjoy building open source software for computer vision, games, and more.
 This would be much appreciated during late-night coding sessions!

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/stereoDrift)